mdn/content/files/en-us/web/api/htmlinputelement/popovertargetelement/index.md

 The **`popoverTargetElement`** property of the {{domxref("HTMLInputElement")}} interface gets and sets the popover element to control via an {{htmlelement("input")}} element of `type="button"`.

-It is the JavaScript equivalent of the [`popovertarget`](/en-US/docs/Web/HTML/Global_attributes/popovertarget) global HTML attribute.
+It is the JavaScript equivalent of the [`popovertarget`](/en-US/docs/Web/HTML/Element/button#popovertarget) HTML attribute.

 ## Value